 >>You may be asked to present any identity or travel documents you have.
 If you don’t, you just have to explain the reason why you can’t get it to the OFPRA.
 This won’t be a problem for the rest of your procedures.

->Within a month, OFPRA will send you by mail a document that will serve as a birth certificate and a marriage certificate if you are married.
+>Within a month (you often have to wait for 6 to 12 months), OFPRA will send you by mail a document that will serve as a birth certificate and a marriage certificate if you are married.

 3/ OFII Office Français de l’immigration et de l’insertion